 You can specify guidance notes for a field that describes what the field does and what type of information should be entered into it.
 Guidance notes are useful for other people who will use your template.

 The "format" attribute only applies to "Date" and “Formula” fields and allows you to select a date or number format.
 For example, you may want your date to appear as "March 1st, 2018" or to appear as "03/01/18".

-The "choices" attribute only applies to "Single select" fields.
-A single select field allows you to specify a predefined list of options that can be chosen from.
+The "choices" attribute only applies to "Single select" and "Multi select" fields.
+These fields allow you to specify a predefined list of options that can be chosen from.
 The "choices" attribute gives you a set of input fields (as many as you want) to specify what choices should be available.